 In the 1970s, thanks to the invention of emulsified cheese sauce, nachos’ expanded their reach to sports venues, thereby achieving the ubiquity that would make nachos and American favorite.
 If you want to snack on nachos in their purest form, try this simple three-ingredient recipe for Anaya’s original creation.

 4 nacho variations to try

 The original nachos proved that the easiest meals can sometimes have the most staying power — but in the decades since Anaya’s game-changing invention, nachos have only become bigger, cheesier, spicier and meatier.
 These days, there are endless fun and fusion-y ways to embellish the chips and bring in flavors from other cultures.
 These variations are perfect for parties because they don’t just taste great — they’re also conversation starters.
-They can even offer an opportunity for kids and grandkids to try new and exciting flavors; picky eaters are probably more inclined to taste something if a tasty chip is involved!
 Below, find four delicious nacho variations to sample.